hacker01x/abhinavsingwal/README.md

 ### Hi there 👋

 I am ABHINAV SINGWAL, I love coding and like to learn about new technologies.
 I have done my polytechnic diploma in the streaming of computer science.
-I have a good experience in programming languages like:- php, javascript, python etc. I am currently pursuing my Btech degree in Computer Science from AKTU.
+I have a good experience in programming languages like:- php, javascript, python etc. I am currently pursuing my B-tech degree in Computer Science from AKTU.
 I like python & react combination and want to build robust web applications using python.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 I'm currently working on Meta Search Engine.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------